 For the under-arm hold:

-- Your baby lies at your side, under your arm.
+- Position you baby at your side, under your arm.

 - Use cushions to support your back.

-- A cushion at your side will help to support your baby.
+- Put a cushion at your side to help support your baby.

 In the side-lying hold:

-- Your baby lies facing you, tucked up close to your body.
+- Lie your baby so they are facing you, tucked up close to your body.

 Does breastfeeding stop me from getting pregnant?

 Breastfeeding causes your body to make a hormone called prolactin.
-High levels of prolactic stop you from ovulating and getting pregnant.
+High levels of prolactin stop you from ovulating and getting pregnant.

-However, it’s not always a reliable form of contraception, especially if your baby is sleeping through the night or if you’re topping them up with expressed or formula milk.
-So even if you’re breastfeeding, if you don’t want to get pregnant when you start having sex again after a c-section, use contraception.
+But it’s not a reliable form of contraception, especially if your baby is sleeping through the night or you’re topping them up with expressed or formula milk.
+So it’s best to organise contraception before you start having sex again, even if you’re breastfeeding.